 The Navigation Inn is a superb dog friendly pub location that benefits from its own canine ‘security system’!
 This pub has been part of the local scene since at least 2004, meaning it is one of the oldest standing and surviving pubs in the area.
 The pub offers a friendly approach to offering drinks, food service and more, and you can of course bring your pets in to relax with you, too.
 Everyone is welcome here!

 Pet friendly log cabins in Shropshire will always be a delightful retreat, and that’s never going to change.
 That’s why there are always going to be scores of dog pubs popping up across the region.
 The seven choices we line up for you above really are only scratching the surface!
 Therefore, if you are walking around the towns and villages here and want somewhere to kick back and relax, make sure to check these prime pub spots first.
-Many of the pubs and walks are close to this list of pet friendly cottages in Shropshire, meaning you don’t have to travel far for a great day out or you can check out our range of Shropshire dog friendly hot tub cottage breaks.
+Many of the pubs and walks are close to this list of holiday lets in the Shropshire Hills that allow pets, meaning you don’t have to travel far for a great day out or you can check out our range of Shropshire dog friendly hot tub cottage breaks.

 Run a pub of your own in the region?
 Get in touch with us and we might be able to put you firmly on the list of the Shropshire dog friendly pubs.